 Every 6-12 months you can add a small bit of liquid fertilizer to the water.
 We recommend using half of the recommended amount of fertilizer.

 For most plants, kokedama is a temporary display method.
-Many plants will eventually start to outgrow their moss balls.
+Many plants will eventually start to outgrow their moss balls - usually after a year or two.
 We generally stick to slow-growing plants for this reason.
-To keep your kokedama going longer, you can trim roots as they begin to grow through the moss.
-Depending on the type of plant in your kokedama, you will eventually need transplant it into a new container.
+To keep your kokedama going longer, you can trim roots as they begin to grow through the moss however, you will eventually need transplant it into a container or a larger kokedama ball.

-Gently cut the twine or cord wrapping and slowly peel back the moss.
+To repot, gently cut the twine or fishing-line wrapping and slowly peel back the moss.
 Loosen much of the soil off of the roots to ensure that they are strong and healthy.
 Repot according to the needs of the specific plant.

 Surface Mold: On rare occasions, kokedama may grow mold on the outside of the moss ball.
 Don't worry.
 This may be a sign of overwatering or poor air circulation, but can also be a natural occurrence on kokedama that require more frequent watering.
 If mold develops, just wipe down the outside of the moss ball with an anti-bacterial hand wipe (not a bleach wipe) or use a washcloth and some diluted dish soap.
 Use a few drops of dish soap to a few cups of water, and wring out the cloth before wiping down the surface of the moss.
 Do not saturate the moss ball with soapy water.
 Make sure your kokedama is displayed in an area with good air circulation.

 Protruding Roots: Roots may eventually begin to grow out of the moss ball.
 If this happens you can:

 • Trim them (though this will slow the growth of your plant)

 • Let them grow wild (usually requiring higher humidity or more frequent misting), as it won't hurt most plants and can create an interesting look